 The role of exercise after spinal fusion is vital in speeding up recovery, strengthening the muscles supporting the lower back, and improving the endurance of core stability muscles.
 This webinar will focus on the exercise program design and exercises for a lower back, spinal fusion client.

 What you Will Learn in this Lower Back Spinal Fusion and Exercise (Webinar):

-- The exercises to DO and NOT do when training a client recovering from lumbar spinal fusion
+- The exercises to DO and NOT do when training a client recovering from the lower back, or spinal fusion

-- Essential components of an exercise rehabilitation program when training a client recovering from lumbar spinal fusion
+- Essential components of an exercise rehabilitation program when training a client recovering from the lower back, spinal fusion

-- Recommended and research backed exercises when training a client recovering from lumbar spinal fusion
+- Recommended and research-backed exercises when training a client recovering from it.

-– The 5 most common reason lumbar spinal fusion surgery occurs
+- The five most common reasons lower back spinal fusion surgery occurs

 Continuing Education Credits: